logicmonitor/k8s-helm-charts/argus/README.md

 - **accessID:** The LogicMonitor API key ID.
 - **accessKey:** The LogicMonitor API key.
 - **account:** The LogicMonitor account name.
-- **clusterGroupID:** A parent group id of the cluster's device group.
 - **clusterName:** A unique name given to the cluster's device group.
 - **collector.replicas:** The number of collectors to create and use with Argus.
 - **collector.size:** The collector size to install.
 Can be nano, small, medium, or large.